kansasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Sheriff's Offices and Police Department Websites

-For example, people can use the Johnson County Sheriff's Office Warrant Search system to find warrants by name or city.
+For example, people may use the Johnson County Sheriff's Office Warrant Search system to find warrants by name or city.

 The Kansas District Court Public Access Portal